OmniSharp/omnisharp-vim/README.md

 **Note:** OmniSharp-roslyn stdio version 1.35.3 does _not_ work from WSL, using the Windows server, see [OmniSharp-roslyn #1844](https://github.com/OmniSharp/omnisharp-roslyn/issues/1844).
 Install the previous version with `:OmniSharpInstall v1.35.2`

+#### Windows: Cygwin
+The automatic installation script for cygwin downloads the *Windows* OmniSharp-roslyn release.
+OmniSharp-vim detects that it is running in a cygwin environment and automatically enables Windows/cygwin file path translations by setting the default value of `g:OmniSharp_translate_cygwin_wsl` to `1`.

+**Note:** The Windows stdio server unfortunately does not work from cygwin, so when cygwin is detected (`has('win32unix')`) the HTTP server is used by default.

 #### Linux and Mac
 OmniSharp-Roslyn requires Mono on Linux and OSX.
 The roslyn server [releases](https://github.com/OmniSharp/omnisharp-roslyn/releases) come with an embedded Mono, but this can be overridden to use the installed Mono by setting `g:OmniSharp_server_use_mono` in your vimrc.
 See [The Mono Project](https://www.mono-project.com/download/stable/) for installation details.